US Conference 2020

 In the last 12 months we have seen a contrast emerge between the apparent acceptance of the ubiquitous use of biometrics in the private sector and public concerns regarding the use of the technology for security, identification and e-government services in the public sector.
 Public opinion has played a big role in influencing policy directions.
 In parts of the US, there has been a strong regulatory response to limit the public use of biometrics.
 In comparison, user take-up of a broad range of private sector systems is high, and often unrelated to the quality of assurances regarding privacy and data protection policies provided.

 We are delighted to have Patrick Grother to speak at this conference.
 Patrick is the biometric standards and testing lead from the National Institute of Standards and Technology (NIST).
-He is the author of the December 2019 report on bias and will be speaking on bias in biometrics and demographic differentials.
+He is the author of Face Recognition Vendor Test (FRVT) report released in December 2019 and will be speaking on bias in biometrics and demographic differentials.
 He will be joined by John Howard from The Maryland Test Facility.